ChainSafe/ChainBridge/README.md

 Ethereum chains support the following additional options:

 ```
-chainID = "1337"         // The network id for the specific Ethereum chain
 contract = ""0x12345..." // The address of the bridge contract
 gasPrice = "0x1234"      // Gas price for transactions
 gasLimit = "0x1234"      // Gas limit for transactions